ckuelker/pankyll-documentation/en_US/Pankyll-Themes/pankyll-theme-newspaper.md

 This page describes briefly the aim and content for [pankyll-theme-newspaper].
-The goal of [pankyll-theme-newspaper] is to show the configuration and usage of [pankyll-theme-newspaper] by providing working example with a directory tree that can be used as base to build up a site.
+The goal of [pankyll-theme-newspaper] is to show the configuration and usage of [pankyll-theme-newspaper] by providing working example with a directory tree that can be used as base to build up a website.
 The lightweight theme's main feature is to use columns to display standard text.
 After one is used to read columns, one can read columns faster, as the eye do not lose track of the line so often.
 However this [theme] do not look good on short texts.
 The length of a